max/tmp-sample-shortener/api-docs.md

 # URL Shortener API

-This API allows you to create shortened URLs and redirect to the original URLs using the shortened versions.
+This API allows you to create shortened URLs, redirect to the original URLs using the shortened versions, and retrieve analytics for the shortened URLs.

 ## Endpoints